soumya-2911/Load_Flow_Analysis/README.md

-# Load_Flow_Analysis
+**# Load_Flow_Analysis**
-Used Newton Raphson and Extended Kalman Filter to make a Real time Model of power system
+Used Newton Raphson and Extended Kalman Filter to make a Real time Model of power system.
+Each of these are tested separately contained in the folder.

+**Final Main File of State Estimator** state_estimator.ipynb

 **sag_train.json**